emb-riscv/specs-markdown/improvements-upon-privileged.md

 as easy to write as possible, the best choice being to have them defined as plain C/C++ functions.

+> interrupt handlers do not need to be entirely in assembler, only the entry/exit millicode needs to be part of the system.
+That millicode *can* be written by system gurus, while the application ISRs, written by application programmers, are called via the millicode.
+Unless there is some faster memory access cycle that the hardware can use, automatic context save/restore (presumably in microcode) will be no faster than RISC-V millicode.

+Well, reversing the logic, there is no best case scenario when the millicode will be faster than the microcode; even when there is no faster memory access for the microcode, the millicode will still have to make a call to the actual interrupt handler so the total timing cannot be better.
+The main difference is the ease of use, the application programmer will no longer need any guru to write the millicode.

 ### CSRs cannot be memory-mapped

 Another almost 'religious' RISC-V issue is related to accessing the system registers.